Tony Hsieh's family thanks public for 'outpouring of love and respect' following Zappos founder's death

 He 'always chose kindness,' the family said

-Zappos founder and former CEO Tony Hsieh’s family has released a statement to Las Vegas media in the wake of the shoe magnate’s death following a Connecticut house fire.
+Zappos founder and former CEO Tony Hsieh’s family has released a statement in the wake of the shoe magnate’s death following a Connecticut house fire.

-Tony Hsieh’s family thanked the public for “the outpouring of love and respect” in the wake of the 46-year-old’s Nov.
-27 death, according to a statement provided to KLAS-TV.
+Tony Hsieh’s family thanked the public for “the outpouring of love and respect” following of the 46-year-old’s Nov.
+27 death, according to the statement, which was provided to Fox News in an email.
 Hsieh, whose death was deemed accidental and caused by complications from smoke inhalation, left behind his parents and two brothers.

 “It is clear to the family that he had a profound impact on countless people all over the world,” the statement continues.
 “He was a forward thinker with a zeal for bringing joy to others, and bridged communities and people from all walks of life.
 He valued experiences and relationships over material wealth, and always chose kindness.”